phauer/edinburgh-hugo-theme/README.md

-# Edinburgh Hugo Theme
+# Edinburgh Hugo Theme (draft)

-This is the theme for my blog.
+This is the upcoming theme for my blog.
 It's the migration of my [edinburgh-wordpress-theme](https://github.com/phauer/edinburgh-wordpress-theme) to the static website engine [Hugo](https://gohugo.io/).

 # Usage